ToshioCP/Gtk4-tutorial/src/sec6.src.md

 The name is always (prefix)\_TYPE\_(object) and the letters are upper case.
 And the replacement text is always (prefix)\_(object)\_get\_type () and the letters are lower case.
 - Next, use G\_DECLARE\_FINAL\_TYPE macro.
-The arguments are the child object name in camel case, lower case with underscore, prefix, object and parent object name.
+The arguments are the child object name in camel case, lower case with underscore, prefix (upper case), object (upper case with underscore) and parent object name (camel case).
 - Declare the structure \_TfeTextView.
 The underscore is necessary.
 The first member is the parent object.